-Set up in 2006, the Heart of Midlothian Hall of Fame honours the legends that have graced the famous Tynecastle turf.
-This list celebrates the great players, who's grit, skill dedication and professionalism has wowed thousands of adoring Jambos.
+Set up in 2006, the Heart of Midlothian Hall of Fame honours the legends that have pulled on the famous maroon jersey.
+This list celebrates the great players whose grit, skill, dedication and professionalism helped make them a bedrock of our club.

 Bernard Joseph Battles (2016)